Carbon Border Adjustment Mechanism (CBAM)

 Collect data and calculate embedded CO2 emissions

-After having mapped the supply chain, suppliers will be asked to provide emission data and, if applicable, the carbon price paid in the country of origin.
-If a supplier is unable to provide the data, automatic calculations can be made in our software tool.
-This ensures that all necessary information for CBAM compliance is collected efficiently.
+After having mapped the supply chain, suppliers will be asked to provide data on the goods and their emissions and, if applicable, the carbon price paid in the country of origin.
+If suppliers are unable to provide the data, estimated calculations can be made using the EU's default emission values.
+This ensures that all necessary information for CBAM compliance is collected and submitted on time.

 -